Halfwitz/portfolio-site/dayplanner.md

    <h4>Course Outcomes Achieved</h4>

-   <p>I’ve developed the enhancement with the intention to meet the course outcomes outlined in this capstone course.
+   <p>I’ve developed the enhancement with the intention to meet the course outcomes outlined in this capstone course.</p>

    <ul>
       <li>